 Any of the meaty mains would be perfect with Instant Pot mashed potatoes and a simple veggie side like Instant Pot green beans.
 But since your stove is free, you can also make the sides and desserts in the conventional way—unless you’re lucky enough to have friends and relatives you trust to contribute to the feast.
 If not, no pressure.
 Well, you know what we mean.

-Since Thanksgiving is still on the horizon, we’ll lead with turkey.
+Thanksgiving is in the rearview mirror, but plenty of people cook up a bird for Christmas too, so we’ll lead with turkey.
 If you have an 8-quart Instant Pot or larger, it is possible to cook a whole turkey (albeit a small one) in the pressure cooker, but an Instant Pot rotisserie chicken is an easier alternative for smaller cookers.
 If you must have a gobbler, though, then this Instant Pot Turkey Breast recipe is a happy medium that’s festive, delicious, and incredibly easy.
 What more could you want?
 (Okay, maybe drumsticks.)

 If you’re more apt to ask “Where’s the beef?” when it comes to the holiday dinner, Instant Pot experts Amy + Jacky have you covered.
 This beautifully medium-rare roast beef will leave your oven free for muffin pan popovers and will make a gorgeous gravy (but we still recommend an additional side of horseradish cream sauce, particularly for the leftover roast beef sandwiches).
 Get the Instant Pot Roast Beef recipe.